syndri-training/docker-up-and-running/README.md

 ## Getting Started

 1. Sign up for the free course at [Syndri Training](https://syndritraining.com/p/docker-up-and-running).
-Alternatively, the videos are provided on Youtube (coming soon).
+Alternatively, the videos are provided on [Youtube](https://www.youtube.com/playlist?list=PLeZ5_LS4K5sDF8e_SAtFjCvROw6wwthle).

 2. Most of the course is done through the command line.
 This repository contains code samples that supplement the command line training.
 You can obtain a copy in two ways: